df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/2_add-ons/misc/3_test/jintao-ealdor-isles.md

 by Jintao.

 - Eador Isles is a STAND-ALONE MAP, but ...
 - It's also an add-on miscellanea (for any map).
-This is how we use it.
+This is how we would use it.

 ## Features